 We believe we have a permanent responsibility at every stage in the precious metal value chain - a responsibility that extends to our workforce.
 It is vital that each employee understands and respects the group's commitment to sustainability, but also the importance and value of individual action; that each of them, in their job and in their own way, can contribute to this group-wide effort.
 This ethos has earned us our reputation as the leading global refiner in promoting environmentally sustainable processes.
-Focusing on responsible operations, we take steps to reduce pollution generated by our products and services, in both mining activities and the refining process.
+Focusing on responsible operations, we take steps to reduce pollution generated by our products and services.
 Metalor Switzerland, France, and United Kingdom business units are ISO 14001 certified.
 All refining plants are RJC and LBMA certified.